 - Alone vs. Group: Though it's pretty common to have a lone Viking braving the cruel world, groups of Vikings can make some really stunning body art!

 Most of those who get Viking tattoos get them in black or in dark shades.
 It's not the kind of design that would look good in hot pink.

-One other option would be to use a brown-rad palette scale of hues for this kind of tattoo.
+One other option would be to use a brown-red palette scale of hues for this kind of tattoo.
 That might give it the "mud and blood" look that Vikings were often known for.

-The #1 spot for having a Viking tattoo is the arm, and the upper arm specifically.
+The #1 spot for a Viking tattoo is the arm, and the upper arm specifically.

 Hope you enjoyed this short introduction.
 You are welcome to leave your comments.

 Joosep on June 02, 2013: